 - Nutrition: Do the meals meet specific dietary or nutritional requirements?

-- Website: How user friendly is their website?
+- Website/App: How user friendly are they?

 - Customer Service: If I have I have issues or questions, will I get prompt and helpful answers?